 Delivering Items Fully Intact for Better Customer Satisfaction

-When partnering with a company that provides e-commerce fulfilment services, you’ll want to ask if they provide dunnage as part of their operations or their process for packaging your goods.
-The reason is because once you’ve released items to be packaged and shipped, you’re relying on warehouse workers to maintain the integrity of your merchandise.
+When partnering with a company that provides e-commerce fulfillment services you’ll want to ask if they provide dunnage as part of their operations or their process for packaging your goods.
+The reason is because once you’ve released items to be packaged and shipped, you’re relying on warehouse workers to maintain the integrity of your products during the merchandise fulfillment.
 When the customer receives the package on the other end, they’ll want to receive it in pristine condition.

 Any concerns with product damage or delays will be directed to your company rather than the warehouse or 3PL itself.
 Retailers are the ones held responsible for customer service, returns, and questions regarding how their items arrived.
 Keeping products safe and secure during transit is crucial and can negatively impact your business if changes aren’t made right away.